digidem/digital-democracy.org/_projects/waorani.md

 > with the government ministries, and they show us maps of our land, I can take
 > out our map, and show them how it really is.  <cite>Nihua Quimontasi</cite>

 In 2015 the Waorani began an ambitious territory mapping project.
-Their land, and all the animals, plants, trees and other beings that inhabit it, along with the rivers, palm swamps and sacred areas, were at risk from a new oil concession being promoted by the Ecuadorian Government.
+Their land - and all the animals, plants, trees and other beings that inhabit it - along with the rivers, palm swamps and sacred areas, were at risk from a new oil concession being promoted by the Ecuadorian Government.
 Much of the Waorani’s million hectare territory has already been irreversibly impacted by oil operations over the last 40 years, but there remain a few areas free from oil.
-The Waorani saw mapping as a way both of building a community led movement, and illustrating how their lives and culture, interconnected as they are with their forest homd bre, would be impacted by the infrastructure, contamination and social changes that oil exploitation wouling.
+The Waorani saw mapping as a way both of building a community led movement, and illustrating how their lives and culture, interconnected as they are with their forest home, would be impacted by the infrastructure, contamination and social changes that oil exploitation would bring.

 The Waorani draw detailed community maps, take GPS points of important sites, and then add all this information into Mapeo to create the data for printed and interactive maps.
 Their maps illustrate their deep traditional and ecological knowledge: they are identifying hunting and fishing sites; places they collect fibres for weaving, palms for thatching, natural dyes; areas frequented by different animals and where particular ecosystems predominate; medicinal plants and historical and sacred sites.
 All the data is collected, edited and managed by the Waorani mapping team.
-[descriptive photo] - one of the ones of Jorge or Camilo looking at Mapeo with folk - or one of the ones taken in Amisacho looking at the risk area maps

 **Community partners:**